-Where this plugin really stands out is its Restore and Migrate features.With a free solution like WordPress Database Backup, there’s some manual labor with a slice of technical know-how needed to restore a site.
-But with BackupBuddy, you can restore your site or even move the entire installation to a new server with minimal effort.
+They also both include Restore and Migrate/Clone features.With a free solution like WordPress Database Backup, there’s some manual labor with a slice of technical know-how needed to restore a site.
+But with BackupBuddy or ManageWP, you can restore your site or even move the entire installation to a new server with minimal effort.

 What if disaster strikes your WordPress website?

 If something goes wrong, would you be able to restore it to a fully functional state in short order?
 With a quick investment of your time, you can be prepared for a WordPress emergency – well worth it!